The stainless-steel coffee filter allows you to avoid buying disposable filters, saving both paper and plastic wrapping.

 If used daily, the filter is easily cleaned under running water or in a water bowl.
 Preferably clean the filter immediately after use.
 The filter can also go into the dishwasher however please rinse the filter in water before dishwashing with the filter opening facing down.
 In some cases, boiling the filter for <1 minute may be a good idea to get the coffee grease completely out.
 You can clean the filter for lime scale using e.g. clear vinegar.
-See Video Link under Short Description for Optimal Cleaning video
+See video link under Short Description field for optimal cleaning.

 It is an almost impossible task to make accurate holistic statements, so common sense is allowed to prevail as well.
 But here are some of the considerations we have made in Suztain.
 We've thought of recycled paper filters: